GetPageSpeed/nginx-extras-docs/docs/lua/acme.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-acme [v0.14.0](https://github.com/fffonion/lua-resty-acme/releases/tag/0.14.0){target=_blank} released on May 28 2024.
+This document describes lua-resty-acme [v0.15.0](https://github.com/fffonion/lua-resty-acme/releases/tag/0.15.0){target=_blank} released on Aug 13 2024.

 <hr />